 - Pirate Preview, held each spring, is a great opportunity to get to know the campus, professors, and learn what students will experience as Seton Hall Pirates!

 - Make sure your student has submitted the Free Application for Federal Student Aid (FASFA) by March 1.
 Seton Hall's code is (002632).

 Applying for Aid/FASFA Information

-- Check that your student has confirmed their Pirate Adventure date and make sure to keep in mind any graduation dates or potential conflicts.
+- Check that your student has confirmed their New Student Orientation date and make sure to keep in mind any graduation dates or potential conflicts.